Automattic/jetpack/readme.txt

 Stop worrying about data loss, downtime, and hacking.
 Jetpack helps you with:

 * Brute force attack protection, spam filtering, and downtime monitoring
+* Daily or real-time backups of your entire site
 * Secure logins with optional two-factor authentication
 * Malware scanning, code scanning, and automated threat resolution
 * Fast, priority support from WordPress experts